Addiction expert, Dr. Cidambi comments on reports of baseball star Dwight Gooden relapsing on PIX 11,New York.

 The Wall Street Journal reached out to addiction expert, Dr. Cidambi to get her views on “Flakka,” a synthetic stimulant.
 She explains Flakka’s effects on the body and the mind.

 If you have an issue with alcohol and have decided to address the issue, it is a courageous decision and it represents a big step forward.
-You feel that a large load has been lifted off of your shoulders and you are now ready to move forward and obtain the treatment you need to get better.
-The next important step is to enter treatment and help yourself find the resources and the support to safely detox off of alcohol in New Jersey and enter long-term recovery.
+You feel that a large load has been lifted off of your shoulders and you are now ready to move forward and obtain the addiction treatment you need to get better.
+The next important step is to enter treatment and help yourself find the resources and the support to safely detox off of alcohol and enter long-term recovery.
 The good news is that there are plenty of options for alcohol withdrawal in New Jersey.